Chris Crawford (basketball, born 1992): 2014–15 season: Rookie season in the NBA D-League

+2015–16 season: France and D-League

 On July 28, 2015, Crawford signed with SPO Rouen Basket of France for the 2015–16 LNB Pro A season.
 On January 4, 2016, he was released by Rouen.
 In 14 games for the club, he averaged 5.5 points, 2.1 rebounds and 1.9 assists per game.

 On February 24, 2016, Crawford was reacquired by the Canton Charge.
 He made his season debut that night in a 119–109 win over the Grand Rapids Drive, recording 11 points, two rebounds and nine assists in 26 minutes.

+2016–17 season: NBA D-League

 On September 23, 2016, Crawford signed with the Memphis Grizzlies.
 However, he was later waived by the Grizzlies on October 20 after appearing in four preseason games.
 On November 1, he was reacquired by the Canton Charge.
 Ten days later, he was waived by the Canton Charge.
 On November 28, he was acquired by the Iowa Energy, but was waived on December 12 after averaging 7.3 points, 1.0 rebounds and 3.7 assists in three games.

+2017–18 and 2018–19 seasons: Beirut Club

 During summer 2017, Crawford signed a one-year deal with Beirut Club of the Lebanese Basketball League.
-During that season he led his team to the league's Final 4.
+During that season he led his team to the league's Final Four.
 He averaged 18.6 points, 7.3 rebounds, and 6.3 assists per game.

 On August 29, 2018, Crawford signed another one-year deal with Beirut Club.

+2020–21 season: Tunisia

 In January 2020, Crawford signed in Tunisia with US Monastir of the Basketball Africa League (BAL).
 However, the season was cancelled shortly after his signing due to the COVID-19 pandemic outbreak.
 Later, he joined Club Africain in Tunisia instead.
 On March 21, 2021, he signed with Ezzahra Sports.

+2021–22 season: Guinea, Syria and Rwanda

 In March 2022, Crawford joined the Guinean club SLAC before the 2022 season of the BAL.
 On March 5, he scored 30 points in a 70–85 opening night win against DUC.
 He helped SLAC advance to the playoffs after leading the team in both points and assist with 21.4 points and 4.8 assists per game.

 On May 17, 2022, Crawford joined Al Wahda Damascus of the Syrian Basketball League.

 On August 23, 2022, he joined Patriots BBC of the Rwanda Basketball League ahead of the playoffs.
 On August 26, Crawford scored 8 points in his debut in a 91–45 win against Tigers BBC.
 The Patriots ended up losing the league finals to REG, therefore finishing second.

-In January 2023, Crawford signed with Senegalese champions AS Douanes with whom he played in his third consecutive BAL season.